 The city’s annual Neighborhood Blitz has been postponed, but you can submit service requests for concerns like potholes, tall grass and missed trash pick-up.
 Download the Fix It Cincy! mobile app or call 513-591-6000.

 Mercy Neighborhood Ministries seeks cash donations and sanitizer, masks and gloves to help continue its important community work, and donations of food and personal care items for its choice pantry.
 More details here [PDF].

 Please continue to support our neighborhood businesses in whatever ways you can — online shopping, carryout, purchasing gift certificates, or writing positive online reviews.
-Businesses are reopening as appropriate, in adherence to state guidelines.
+Businesses are open as appropriate, in adherence to state guidelines.

 If you’re looking for neighborhood eye candy to enjoy from the comfort of your home, please check out the Uplands Historic District, St. Frances de Sales Catholic Church and the historic homes of East Walnut Hills.